COVID-19 Update for PRC Alliance Pain Relief Centers

 Protecting Yourself & Others7 Daily Habits to Help Prevent the Spread of Viruses

-Avoid close contact with others by giving yourself about six feet of space whenever possible/practical, to reduce the risk of spread of COVID-19 disease.
+Avoid close contact with others by giving yourself six feet or more of space whenever possible/practical, to reduce the risk of spread of COVID-19 disease..

 Keep Hands Clean

 Clean your hands often.
-Use alcohol-based hand sanitizers or wash your hands with soap and water for at least 20 seconds.
+Use alcohol-based hand sanitizers (with 60% or more alcohol) or wash your hands with soap and water for at least 20 seconds.

 Avoid Touching Face

-The CDC recommends wearing a face mask when you are out in public where you will be near other individuals.
-If you do not have a facemask, visit this link to learn the recommendations from the CDC and how a cloth mask can be tailored.
+The CDC recommends wearing a face covering or mask when you are out in public where you will be near other individuals.
+If you do not have a face mask, visit this link to learn how to make one easily at home.

 Have A Cough or Cold?